michael-smirnov/dpcpp-hackathon/README.md

 ## Conditions of the competition
 Execution time of a program is limited by 60 seconds and the program will be killed after this time.

-The scoring script analyses last three lines sent to *stdout* starting from the last and accepts the first appropriate solution
+The scoring script analyses *stdout* starting from the last line and accepts the first appropriate solution

 The participant who finds the shortest path wins